SpiderRock/MLink-Samples/README.md

 <img src="https://data-portal.spiderrock.net/imgs/SpiderRock-Horizontal-Logo.png" width="400" alt="SpiderRock">

-The SpiderRock MLink API provides access to live-data objects within the SpiderRock system.
+The SpiderRock MLink API provides access to live-data objects (Real-Time and delayed data feeds) within the SpiderRock system.
 This repo provides documentation and code samples for how developers can connect to MLink and consume the data returned.

 MLink provides the several options:
+* 6 product categories each with associated tokens to stream or query SR data
-* 23 tokens for scoped access of message types
+* 23 tokens for scoped access to message types
 * 3 message delivery protocols: JSON, Framed JSON or Protobuf
 * Query-based (REST) or streaming (Websocket) connections
 * Real-time or delayed data